 - Anatomy and Physiology course (Please note: Anatomy and Physiology together needs to be within the last 7 years, Anatomy alone needs to be within the last 10 years and Physiology alone needs to be within the last 7 years)

-Opportunities to take the ATI TEAS and fulfill the CNA and/or A&P requirement are available on the HOC campus and are reviewed in the VN orientation video.
+Opportunities to take the ATI TEAS, complete the CNA certification, and A&P requirement are available on the HOC campus and are reviewed in the VN orientation video.

 When is the program offered?